ViveSoftware/vive-registry-tool/README.md

 ![](https://i.imgur.com/vF0OsZf.png)

 After importing, the following window will show up automatically.
+If not, you can find this window in the menu `Window/VIVE/VIVE Registry Tool`.

 ![](https://i.imgur.com/nhjZmuv.png)